Diclofenac Sodium 25MG Tablets

 6. Contents of the pack and other information

-Diclofenac sodium, the active ingredient in DICLOTAJ 75MG DR and DICLOTAJ DR 50mg tablets, is one of a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+Diclofenac sodium, the active ingredient in DICLOFENAC SODIUM 25MG/100MG, is one of a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs reduce pain and inflammation.
-DICLOTAJ 75MG DR and DICLOTAJ DR 50mg tablets are specially formulated to release the diclofenac sodium slowly.

-- Rheumatoid arthritis, osteoarthritis, acute gout (painful inflammation of the joints especially in the feet and hands), ankylosing spondylitis (form of spinal arthritis).
+- Rheumatoid arthritis, osteoarthritis, acute gout (painful inflammation of the joints especially in the feet and hands), ankylosing spondylitis (a form of spinal arthritis).